 More than half of older adults suffer from incontinence, according to the CDC.
 But while incontinence increases with age, experts are quick to point out that incontinence should not be considered an inevitable part of the aging process.
 Several treatments are available, including exercises, medication, special devices, and medical procedures and/or surgery.

 The takeaway for caregivers?
 It's very likely that an intervention exists which could help your aging loved one manage their incontinence.
 A conversation with his/her healthcare provider is a smart place to start.

 Roughly half of seniors report that they have difficulty sleeping.
 While this may seem like a fairly straightforward issue, scientists have linked poor sleep with an increased risk of mortality.

-Says research published in the journal Gerontology, “The decrements seen in the sleep of the older adult are often due to a decrease in the ability to get needed sleep.
-However, the decreased ability is less a function of age and more a function of other factors that accompany aging, such as medical and psychiatric illness, increased medication use, advances in the endogenous circadian clock and a higher prevalence of specific sleep disorders.”
+Says research published in the journal Gerontology, “The decrements seen in the sleep of the older adult are often due to a decrease in the ability to get the needed sleep.
+However, the decreased ability is less a function of age and more a function of other factors that accompany aging, such as medical and psychiatric illness, increased medication use, advances in the endogenous circadian clock, and a higher prevalence of specific sleep disorders.”

 Caregivers who notice symptoms of sleepiness or sleeplessness should talk to their aging loved ones’ doctors to identify the causes and begin treating them.

 According to research published in JAMA, “Delirium is a common and serious complication in elderly patients.
 Evidence suggests that delirium is associated with long-term poor outcome but delirium often occurs in individuals with more severe underlying disease.”